 As noted above, hitting those massive jackpot payouts isn't easy.
 The reason those huge paydays make news is because they’re not only handing a player massive money, but they’re also extremely rare considering the number of players pumping credits into slot machines around the world each day.

 So what are the odds of actually winning a million-dollar jackpot, not even one at these gargantuan levels as won at the Excalibur?
-There are numerous intricacies in each game that can make this vary, but in general, many experts concede that the odds of hitting that kind of jackpot come in the range of 50 million to one or even as high as 100 million to one.
+Numerous intricacies in each game can make this vary, but in general, many experts concede that the odds of hitting that kind of jackpot come in the range of 50 million to one or even as high as 100 million to one.

 Just as a comparison, the odds of getting struck by lightning are about one in a million, according to the U.S. Centers for Disease Control.
 That shows just how difficult it is to win one of these life-changing prizes.